CovHack/CovHack2021/src/collections/faq/whats-a-hackathon.md

 listOrder: 1
 ---

-A Hackathon is a weekend long invention marathon.
-You work over the weekend to build a project (generally something to do with tech, like a website or robot).
+A Hackathon is a week long invention marathon.
+You work over the week to build a project (generally something to do with tech, like a website or robot).

 We like to think of them as pop-up maker spaces.